mountainMath/cancensus/cran-comments.md

 # Update 0.5.5
 - add functionality for direct access to StatCan census WDS for 2021
-- add functionality to download originial StatCan geographies for 2021
+- add functionality to download original StatCan geographies for 2021

 # Update - 0.5.4
 - added ability to query census datasets by year